Eoin-Moffatt/2406576-2405589-2301031-2410367-2409419-1805-final-project/README.md

 - UPDATE: PPLATFORM ACTUALLY MOVES
 - do not a death screen or any kind of death mechanic - so the character wont dispear/get a 'game over' when you hit the lava*

-Izzy and Ivi:
-- we created all assets to be used e.g: shed, grass, grass with flowerss, key, character, trees, rocks.
-- Placed each asset into the tile map and decided the layout of where they should go
-- with the graph there was white lines caused by the stroke (245) in the debug function, which we resolved.
-- stuggle of the tree asset filling the tile space, which we later resolved and redesigned and uploaded the new version onto the sketch.js.

 Isabelle's Updates:
 05/03/2024
 - I created the key asset using piskel and got inspiration from looking up sprite key assets online.